jup-ag/sol-swap-flash-fill/README.md

 With this, the borrower can immediately swap any tokens on Jupiter to SOL even if they don't have enough to open a wSOL account.

+For an implementatin that uses Jupiter Swap as CPI, you can check out: https://github.com/jup-ag/swap-to-sol.
+The CPI implementation has one problem tho, it may run into CPI size limit.

 ## How this works?

 For a flash swap to work, the transaction will be composed of these instructions: